johanbrandhorst/grpc-gateway-boilerplate/README.md

    $ find . -path ./vendor -prune -o -type f \( -name '*.go' -o -name '*.proto' \) -exec sed -i -e "s;github.com/johanbrandhorst/grpc-gateway-boilerplate;yourscmprovider.com/youruser/yourrepo;g" {} +
    ```
 1. Finally, generate the files with `make generate`.
-   If you encounter an error here, make sure you've installed
-   `protoc` and it is accessible in your `$PATH`, and make sure
-   you've performed step 1.

 Now you can run the web server with `go run main.go`.